bigsk1/voice-chat-ai/README.md

 }
 ```

 For XTTS find a .wav voice and add it to the wizard folder and name it as wizard.wav , the voice only needs to be 6 seconds long.
 Running the app will automatically find the .wav when it has the characters name and use it.
-If only using Openai Speech a .wav isn't needed
+If only using Openai Speech or ElevenLabs a .wav isn't needed

 ## Watch the Demos